Diksha10r/memory-game/README.md

 # memory-game

-This memory game is made using Javascript.
+This memory game is made using JavaScript, HTML and CSS.